nishantsah08/public_html/executive/ministry_of_technology_and_digital_infrastructure/development_department/docs/02_DEVELOPMENT_WORKFLOW.md

 2.  **Overrides from Database:** It then loads the current values set by the GUI from a configuration database.
 3.  **Merge:** The database values always overwrite the file defaults.

+## Implementation-Level Design Documents

+For any new, non-trivial component (e.g., a new MCP server, a complex mobile app feature), a dedicated implementation-level design document must be created.
+This document will detail the specific code structure, algorithms, and data flows, serving as a guide for development and a reference for future maintenance.

 ## Automated Deployment (CI/CD)

 Any code or policy change that is successfully validated and merged into the `main` branch will automatically trigger a deployment pipeline.